biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 1st Place

-Church:	Faith A/G, Orlando, FL
+* **Church**: Faith A/G, Orlando, FL
-Coaches:	Ray Berkey, Angie Berkey (assistant)
+* **Coaches**: Ray Berkey, Angie Berkey (assistant)
+* **Team:**
-Team:	Jared Burkhalter
+   * Jared Burkhalter
-Sabrina Burkhalter
+   * Sabrina Burkhalter
-Tamera Burkhalter
+   * Tamera Burkhalter
-Jeremy Butler
+   * Jeremy Butler
 * **Preliminaries**:
-Round 1: Won against Tacoma Life Center, Tacoma, WA 195 to 150 Round 2: Lost to Calvary A/G, South Bend, IN 125 to 195 Round 3: Won against Truth A/G, Chariton, IA 235 to 60
+  * Round 1: Won against Tacoma Life Center, Tacoma, WA 195 to 150
+  * Round 2: Lost to Calvary A/G, South Bend, IN 125 to 195
+  * Round 3: Won against Truth A/G, Chariton, IA 235 to 60
-Round 4: Lost to Braeswood A/G, Houston, TX 150 to 210
+  * Round 4: Lost to Braeswood A/G, Houston, TX 150 to 210
-Round 5: Won against Noble A/G, Noble, OK 165 to 125
+  * Round 5: Won against Noble A/G, Noble, OK 165 to 125
-Round 6: Won against First A/G, Lafayette, IN 210 to 140
+  * Round 6: Won against First A/G, Lafayette, IN 210 to 140
-Round 7: Lost to Orange Hills A/G, Orange, CA 120 to 190
+  * Round 7: Lost to Orange Hills A/G, Orange, CA 120 to 190
-Round 8: Won against Faith A/G, West Plains, MO 220 to 70
+  * Round 8: Won against Faith A/G, West Plains, MO 220 to 70
-Round 9: Won against First A/G, Binghamton, NY 260 to -10
+  * Round 9: Won against First A/G, Binghamton, NY 260 to -10
 * **Round Robin**:
-Round 1: Won against Cedar Park A/G, Bothell, WA 165 to 160
+  * Round 1: Won against Cedar Park A/G, Bothell, WA 165 to 160
-Round 2: Won against Orange County Worship Center, Santa Ana, CA 265 to 55 Round 3: Won against Northridge A/G, Grand Island, NE 210 to 155 Round 4: Lost to James River A/G, "One in Christ", Ozark, MO 180 to 200 Round 5: Won against Faith A/G, West Plains, MO 185 to 175 Round 6: Lost to Owasso First A/G, Owasso, OK 25 to 215 Round 7: Won against Journey Church, Bridgeville, PA 215 to 115 Round 8: Won against Manassas A/G, Bristow, VA 225 to 120 Round 9: Lost to Tacoma Life Center, Tacoma, WA 140 to 160 Round 10: Won against First A/G, Binghamton, NY 185 to 160 Round 11: Won against Christian Temple, Houston, TX 225 to 40 Round 12: Won against Braeswood A/G, Houston, TX 250 to 110
+  * Round 2: Won against Orange County Worship Center, Santa Ana, CA 265 to 55
+  * Round 3: Won against Northridge A/G, Grand Island, NE 210 to 155
+  * Round 4: Lost to James River A/G, "One in Christ", Ozark, MO 180 to 200
+  * Round 5: Won against Faith A/G, West Plains, MO 185 to 175
+  * Round 6: Lost to Owasso First A/G, Owasso, OK 25 to 215
+  * Round 7: Won against Journey Church, Bridgeville, PA 215 to 115
+  * Round 8: Won against Manassas A/G, Bristow, VA 225 to 120
+  * Round 9: Lost to Tacoma Life Center, Tacoma, WA 140 to 160
+  * Round 10: Won against First A/G, Binghamton, NY 185 to 160
+  * Round 11: Won against Christian Temple, Houston, TX 225 to 40
+  * Round 12: Won against Braeswood A/G, Houston, TX 250 to 110
-Round 13: Won against Praise A/G, Garfield, NJ 225 to 90
+  * Round 13: Won against Praise A/G, Garfield, NJ 225 to 90
-Round 14: Won against Journey Fellowship Church, Slidell, LA 155 to 120 Round 15: Won against Dayspring A/G, Bowling Green, OH 165 to 90 Round 16: Lost to First A/G, Lexington, KY 105 to 180
+  * Round 14: Won against Journey Fellowship Church, Slidell, LA 155 to 120
+  * Round 15: Won against Dayspring A/G, Bowling Green, OH 165 to 90
+  * Round 16: Lost to First A/G, Lexington, KY 105 to 180
-Round 17: Lost to Christian Chapel, Tulsa, OK 145 to 185 Round 18: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 225 to 110 Round 19: Won against CrossPoint A/G, Portage, WI 220 to 95
+  * Round 17: Lost to Christian Chapel, Tulsa, OK 145 to 185
+  * Round 18: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 225 to 110
+  * Round 19: Won against CrossPoint A/G, Portage, WI 220 to 95
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Faith A/G, Orlando, FL" html=image_html %}